 After this program you will be ready to work in the diving industry as a divemaster, or sign up for the Instructor Development Course to further your career in scuba diving.

 What costs are involved in becoming a divemaster?

 Costs of the divemaster course depend on your experience and current dive certification level.
 The more skills and experience you already have, the bigger the discount.
 There are three price options listed as follows:

 - EFR and Rescue Divers with at least 40+ logged dives pay a discounted price of $695

 - Advanced Open Water Divers (or higher) with at least 30+ logged dives pay a slightly discounted price of $1,870

 - All others pay the standard price of $2,670

-In addition, anyone taking the Divemaster course must pay the program fee for the Shark Conservation Project.
-It is not possible to do just the Divemaster course – you must also volunteer on the Shark Conservation Project and pay that program fee.
+This is an Add-on to our Diving & Marine Conservation Project.
+It is not possible to do just the Divemaster course – you must also volunteer on the Diving & Marine Conservation Project and pay that program fee too.

-These prices include the Divemaster “Crew pack” and the required PADI courses.
-Please bring your own Divemaster specific gear (or buy it when you arrive, at a cost of about $150).
-You will need to pay your own PADI Divemaster Membership fees (about $150) separately.
+These prices include the divemaster ‘Crew pack’ and the required PADI courses.
+All required divemaster specific gear will be supplied on site, but it is recommended that you buy your own private gear if you are looking to pursue a career in diving.
+You will need to pay your own PADI Divemaster membership fees (about $150) separately.

 - EFR and Rescue Divers with 40+ logged dives: 8 weeks